 1) What is the new operator in C++?

-The new operator dynamically allocates the memory on the heap for objects or arrays of objects.
+The new operator dynamically reserves memory on the heap for objects or arrays of objects.

 2) What is the delete operator in C++?

-The delete operator deallocates the memory that the new operator allocated for a single object or variable.
+The delete operator frees up the memory that was previously allocated by the new operator for a specific object or variable.

-If we call the delete operator multiple times on the same pointer, it leads to undefined behavior and program crashes.
+If we invoke the delete operator repetitively on a single pointer, it can result in undefined behavior and cause the program to crash.

-4) Can new and delete operators be overloaded in C++?
+4) Is it possible to overload the new and delete operators in C++?

-Yes, we can overload new and delete operators in a class to customize the memory allocation and deallocation.
+Yes, it is possible to override the new and delete operators within a class in order to personalize the allocation and deallocation of memory.

-The delete operator is mainly utilized to deallocate the memory for a single object.
-In contrast, the delete is mainly utilized to deallocate the memory for an array of objects that are allocated using new.
+The delete operator is primarily used to free up the memory for a single object.
+On the other hand, the delete operator is mainly employed to release the memory for an array of objects allocated using new.